Tirana Hassan: Humanitarian career

-Amnesty International

 From 2015 to 2020, Hassan was director of Amnesty International’s crisis response program, leading teams of investigators and building the organization's capacity in innovative research methodology, including using digital verification research methods for evidence collection in partnerships.

-During her time at Amnesty, Hassan worked on crises in Yemen, Syria, and European refugee issues.
+During her time at Amnesty, Hassan worked on crises in Yemen, Syria, Sudan and European refugee issues.
 She covered the 2015 Rohingya refugee crisis, when tens of thousands of Rohingya people were forcibly displaced from their villages and IDP camps in Rakhine State, Myanmar by the Myanmar security forces.

-Other Work

-Prior to attending law school, Hassan was a social worker in Los Angeles, California, London, United Kingdom, and Adelaide, Australia.